-DWD WDIS Evidence Plan July 2024 to June 2025
+DWD WDIS Evidence Plan July 2025 to June 2026

-Department of Workforce Development Workforce Data Integration System wdis@dwd.wisconsin.gov
+Department of Workforce Development Workforce Data Integration System wdis@dwd.wisconsin.gov Version: June 2025

-Version: May 2024

-#1: Relationship between training services and employment outcomes Learning Questions What demographics, employment influencers, and training services funded by different workforce programs predict employment outcomes (specifically employment rates and wages)?
-Does the training result in a job in the field of training?
+#1: Relationship between training services and employment outcomes Learning Questions What individual characteristics and training services funded by different workforce programs predict employment outcomes (specifically employment rates and wages)?
 Data/Information Needed Workforce Data Integration System (WDIS) Longitudinal Workforce Database (LWD) as a main data source.
-Funding Source(s) WDIS Memorandum of Understanding (MOU) funds / American Rescue Plan Act (ARPA) Schedule 9 Workforce Data Quality Initiative (WDQI) Sustainment.
-Researcher(s) Internal Wisconsin Department of Workforce Development (DWD) staff on WDIS Research and Evaluation Team.
+Funding Source(s) WDIS Cost Sharing / Workforce Data Quality Initiative (WDQI) Sustainment Researcher(s) Internal Wisconsin Department of Workforce Development (DWD) staff on WDIS Research and Evaluation Team.
 Methods (Type) The main component is an evaluation, more specifically a longitudinal data analysis, to study the relationship between training services and employment outcomes, controlling for demographics and employment influencers.
-Evaluators will pull and analyze data using a regression analysis, like a hierarchical logistic regression analysis or similar analysis, to measure the strength of the relationship.
+Evaluators will pull and analyze data using a regression analysis, such as a hierarchical logistic regression analysis or similar analysis, to measure the strength of the relationship.
 The three specific areas of interest for training services are career pathways, work-based learning, and credential attainment.
 Cohort 1: services received by adults who exited from April 2019 to March 2020.
 Cohort 2: services received by adults who exited from Jan 2022 to Dec 2022.
-And info of lessons learned from PROMISE analysis.
-In a preliminary analysis internal and external researchers analyzed a data subset that included teenagers with disabilities, specifically receiving Supplemental Security Income (SSI) and their parents.
-Regression analyses aimed to identify demographic, service, and training factors that predicted higher employment rates and higher wages.
-Results were published in the Rehabilitation Counselors and Educators Journal (RCEJ).
-The article, titled "The Influence of Demographics and Workforce Innovation Opportunity Act (WIOA) Employment and Training Services on Employment Outcomes for Teenagers," specifically modeled the impact of employment and training services funded by the Workforce Innovation Opportunity Act (WIOA) for teens with disabilities and their families.
+In a preliminary analysis, "The Influence of Demographics and Workforce Innovation Opportunity Act (WIOA) Employment and Training Services on Employment Outcomes for Teenagers," specifically modeled the impact of employment and training services funded by the Workforce Innovation Opportunity Act (WIOA) for teens with disabilities and their families.
 The article highlights the critical role of coordinated employment-focused services in enhancing employment outcomes for youth and families facing unique challenges, and stresses how co-enrollment across WIOA Title (I, III and IV) and partner (youth apprenticeship) programs was associated with improved employment rates and wages.
-Evaluation questions will be limited by the variables available in the LWD.
-Challenges Findings will be correlational, so impact cannot be assessed directly.
+Challenges Evaluation questions will be limited by the variables available in the LWD.
+Findings will be correlational, so impact cannot be assessed directly.
 Economic conditions during this period may have an influence on results.
 Finding an adequate comparison group for this analysis is limited to the data available in the LWD.

-Dissemination strategies should include sharing results and sharing implications for potential policy and practice change.
+Dissemination Strategies Dissemination strategies should include sharing results and sharing implications for potential policy and practice change.
 Also, next steps for evaluation and/or evidence building in this area should be identified.
 Evaluators should determine who and how to best share this information to maximize learning from this evaluation effort.
 Sharing of evaluation results should be vetted through appropriate communication and leadership staff.